hotung1027/knowledgebase/Robotics/Control System/Time Domain/Linear System.md

 # Linear System
 ## State-Space Representation

-Suppose a 1-dimensional system in cartesian coordinate systems, $x(t)$ .
+Suppose a 1-dimensional system in cartesian coordinate systems, varying with time, $x(t)$ .
 The deviated derivative notation are shown as below.
 $$
 \begin{align*}